prishitakapoor/Various-Disease-Peridiction/README.md

 # Multiple Disease Predictor
-## About

 This webapp was developed using Flask Web Framework and was deployed on Heroku server.
 The models used to predict the diseases were trained on large Datasets.
-All the links for datasets and the python notebooks used for model creation are mentioned below in this readme.

 The webapp can predict following Diseases:
 * Diabetes
 * Breast Cancer
 * Heart Disease